abhina2211/dateCalculator/Readme.md

  Some of the enhancement coming in the later version can be:

  1. Different Input Source:

-    Dates can be input from following sources:
+    Dates input can be from following sources.

-      a.
-CSV File
+     1. CSV File
-      b.
-RDBMS / NoSQL database
+     2. RDBMS / NoSQL database
-      c.
-Another API
+     3. Another API

  2. GUI Access:
-      a.
-The program can be enhanced to get the from/to dates from a web page and display the result as an HTML output.
+      1. The program can be enhanced to get the from/to dates from a web page and display the result as an HTML output.
-      b.
-When the documents are uploaded using CSV (having from and to date as values) the program can calculate the number of days and   display it along with the document upload details.
+      2. When the documents are uploaded using CSV (having from and to date as values) the program can calculate the number of days and   display it along with the document upload details.